nawawishkid-old/smartacc/README.md

 # smartacc
-I'm trying to create an app about personal financial management that tracks and analyze your financial behavior.
+(Cancelled) I'm trying to create an app about personal financial management that tracks and analyze your financial behavior.